El Alma al Aire: Composition

 El Alma al Aire is a pop album that consists of ten tracks, all composed by Sanz.
 According to Daniel Shumski of the Chicago Sun-Times, the record features ballads and "flamenco-tinged" uptempo numbers.
-In comparison to his previous album, which mixed pop and flamenco, El Alma al Aire leans more towards ballads.
-Billboard magazine editor Leila Cobo described the songs as "harmonically and melodically complex, with multiple sonic and stylistic layerings and meandering melodic lines."
-On the record, Sanz experiments with a fusion of pop, rock, and flamenco.
-The opening track, "Cuando Nadie Me Ve", is a ballad that explores themes of solitude, portraying pain as a form of internal punishment.
+In comparison to his previous album, which mixed pop and flamenco, El Alma al Aire leans more towards ballads; Spanish radio station Los 40 editor Selena Moral stated that El Alma al Aire "followed the style marked by previous works, although betting on a more modern sound and the fusion of genres", while a writer for Diario Mendoza described it as an experiment in fusion of pop, rock, and flamenco.
+Billboard magazine editor Leila Cobo described the songs as "harmonically and melodically complex, with multiple sonic and stylistic layerings and meandering melodic lines".
+The opening track, "Cuando Nadie Me Ve", is a ballad that explores themes of solitude, portraying pain as a form of punishment.
 On "Hay un Universo de Pequeñas Cosas", Sanz encourages listeners to contemplate the subtleties of everyday life.
 "Quisiera Ser" is a Latin-influenced song about a declaration of love.

-Other ballads in the album include "Para Que Me Quieras", "Llega, Llegó Soledad", "Silencio", and "Me Iré"; the lattermost was described as "nostalgic" by El Diario La Prensa editor Ricardo Leon Pena-Villa.
+Other ballads in the album include "Para Que Me Quieras", "Llega, Llegó Soledad", and "Silencio".
+Another ballad, "Me Iré", was described as "nostalgic" by El Diario La Prensa editor Ricardo Leon Pena-Villa.
 On "Para Que Me Quieras", Sanz reflects on fleeting moments of affection bestowed upon him.
 "Llega, Llegó Soledad" is dedicated to Buenos Aires, Argentina, and contains influences of swing music.
 "Hicimos un Trato" is a bolero, while "Tiene Que Ser Pecado" is a flamenco rap tune.
 The closing track, "Silencio", is a reflection on "those who talk a lot and say nothing", according to an editor from El Mundo.
 "Silencio" also includes a hidden track, "Desde Mis Centros", which was written by Ruffinengo.

 Release and promotion

 El Alma al Aire was released in Latin America and Spain on 25 September 2000 by Warner Music Spain, and a day later in the US.
-A special edition of the album was launched on 11 June 2001 in Spain and Portugal, and features an additional disc with five tracks: an English and bilingual version of "Me Iré" with the Irish band the Corrs, a Spanish-language version of "One Night" ("Una Noche") also with the Corrs, "Adoro" with Armando Manzanero, and a remix of "Tiene Que Ser Pecado".
-"The Hardest Day" marks the first song that Sanz recorded in English, and the three collaborations with the Corrs were produced by David Foster.
+A special edition of the album was launched on 11 June 2001 in Spain and Portugal, and features an additional disc with five tracks: two versions of "Me Iré" ("The Hardest Day") with the Irish band the Corrs in English and bilingual, a Spanish-language version of the Corrs' song "One Night" ("Una Noche") also performed with the band, "Adoro" with Armando Manzanero, and a remix of "Tiene Que Ser Pecado".
+"The Hardest Day" marks the first song that Sanz recorded in English, while the three collaborations with the Corrs were produced by David Foster.
 "Una Noche" was previously included in the Latin American edition of the Corrs' In Blue (2000), while the duet version of "Adoro" was first recorded for Manzanero's studio album Duetos (2000).